rfenouil/openvpn-transmission-tinyproxy/README.md

 |/scripts/transmission-post-stop.sh | This shell script will be executed after transmission stop |

 Don't forget to include the #!/bin/bash shebang and to make the scripts executable using chmod a+x

-## Access the WebUI

-But what's going on?
-My http://my-host:9091 isn't responding?
-This is because the VPN is active, and since docker is running in a different ip range than your client the response to your request will be treated as "non-local" traffic and therefore be routed out through the VPN interface.

-### How to fix this

-The container defines a default `LOCAL_NETWORK` environment variable to `192.168.0.0/16`.
-This variable needs to be adapted to the range of IP addresses used by your local network.

 ## Access the RPC